 The University processes all the personal data it holds in accordance with the DPA and within the terms of our Notification to the Information Commissioner's Office.

-The University’s Data Protection policy sets out the University’s rules and guidelines relating to holding, processing and dealing with information, materials and data about living individuals by LSBU and its employees and is designed to bring together the rights and obligations as set out in the Data Protection Act 1998 and current best practice based on the guidance and other publications of the Information Commissioner.
+The University's Data Protection policy sets out the University's rules and guidelines relating to holding, processing and dealing with information, materials and data about living individuals by LSBU and its employees.
+It is designed to bring together the rights and obligations as set out in the Data Protection Act 1998 and current best practice based on the guidance and other publications of the Information Commissioner.
+Data Protection Policy (PDF 68KB)

 As a Data Subject you have the right to access personal data held about you on computer and in structured manual files by the University.
 If you are not the person who is the subject of the held data you do not have any right to access it unless you have written consent from the Data Subject with proof of both your identities ie copy of passport details.